LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 In addition to using :code:`ref` in an individual shape's operators, you can also use it in other named operators.
 The only restriction is that it be defined in the list before it is used.
+For Lua input, this restriction also applies when a :code:`ref` callback returns the operator name.

 .. code-block:: yaml